 That said, due to co-

 Incidentally, on the subject of retuning, try not to be a cheeky git, phoning up a retailer for free retune advice if you didn`t actually buy the TV from him !
-If he tells you to “sod off !” he`s quite within his rights…… Remember, you really should get your information from where you spend your money, and vice versa (as it applies to us).
+If he tells you to “sod off !” he`s quite within his rights…… Remember, you really should get your information from where you spend your money, and vice versa.
 Don`t unfairly exploit harassed TV shop staff (or us) !

 Alternatively phone reception advice.